CESSProject/CIPs/CIP-5.md

 | 5 | Optimization for PoDR2 validation phase | EldenYang | Draft | Standards | Core | 23/05/09 |

 ## Abstract
-In order to solve the problem of too many transactions generated on the chain during challenges, this CIP proposes to optimize the PoDR2 algorithm to reduce the pressure on the chain during random challenges and ensure the reliability and availability of service data and idle data.
-Based on a trusted computing environment (TEE Worker), the proofs submitted by storage nodes are verified to ensure fairness and impartiality of the verifier.
-At the same time, in order to reduce the number of transactions, the data structure related to generating challenge information is optimized, and changes have also been made to the challenge scope and challenge trigger frequency.
+To solve the problem of too many transactions generated on the chain during challenges, this CIP proposes to optimize the PoDR2 algorithm to reduce the pressure on the chain during random challenges and ensure the reliability and availability of service data and idle data.
+Based on a trusted computing environment (TEE Worker), the proofs submitted by storage nodes are verified to ensure the fairness and impartiality of the verifier.
+At the same time, to reduce the number of transactions, the data structure related to generating challenge information is optimized, and changes have also been made to the challenge scope and challenge trigger frequency.
 Most importantly, the algorithm of aggregating proof is adopted so that storage nodes can submit all proofs about local data at one time, greatly reducing the number of interactions between storage nodes and the chain.
 ## Motivation

-1. The duration of random challenges is too long, resulting in excessive resource consumption of the entire network for a period of time.
+1. The duration of random challenges is too long, resulting in excessive resource consumption of the entire network for a while.
-2. As the amount of data increases, the pressure on the chain gradually increases and there is a risk of excessive accumulation of transactions in the short term.
+2. As the amount of data increases, the pressure on the chain gradually increases, and there is a risk of excessive accumulation of transactions in the short term.
 3. The untrustworthiness of the verifier’s workflow poses certain security risks.
-4. When a storage node itself stores too much data, the proportion of resources consumed by calculating proofs will be too large, causing other main business processes to lag behind.
+4. When a storage node stores too much data, the proportion of resources consumed by calculating proofs will be too large, causing other main business processes to lag.
 ## Specification
 ### Overall Process